Adding content

 Adding links to another pages is quite straight-forward.

-You can use either relative or absolute paths reflecting file structure inside /content
+You can use either relative or absolute paths reflecting file structure inside /content folder.

-at the end of the link URL.
+Just do not add .md at the end of the link URL.

 For example: